liushuman/neural-knowledge-diffusion/README.md

 # Neural-Knowledge-Diffusion

-A database of the *Knowledge Diffusion for Neural Dialogue Generation*.
+A database of the [Knowledge Diffusion for Neural Dialogue Generation](http://aclweb.org/anthology/P18-1138).

 The files are in json and the encoding format is UTF8.